DiLRandI/ShopMate/docs/prd.md

 Acceptance: Stats align with sales table; exporting CSV matches UI values (± rounding).

+As an owner, I can review a margin report that highlights products sold below target margins.

+Acceptance: Report lists margin %, max discount %, realized discount %, and flags rows where realized discount exceeds max discount or margin.

 3.5 Settings/Backups

 As an owner, I can set my shop details and logo for invoices.